-MAP Meeting One.
-After a student's score report was prepared, a MAP coach scheduled a single meeting with the student during school hours, typically during a 50-minute elective or study hall period.
-MAP meetings were guided by a detailed protocol (approximately 20 pages in length) that provided a flexible script for coaches that aligned with MI principles across the four MAP stages.
-The stage length, activities, strategies, and example OARS (open-ended questions, affirmations, reflections, and summaries) from the MAP Meeting One Protocol are described in Table 3.
-During Stage 1 (Engage) the student shared their values (e.g., family, friendships, education), strengths (e.g., creativity, honesty, humor), and long-term goals (e.g., graduate high school, go to college, begin preferred career).
+1 (Engage) the student shared their values (e.g., family, friendships, education), strengths (e.g., creativity, honesty, humor), and long-term goals (e.g., graduate high school, go to college, begin preferred career).
 After establishing rapport, the MAP coach moved to Stage 2 (Focus) where the coach guided the student through a graphical display of their levels of coping and engagement in relation to a normative sample (Figure 1) from the pre-MAP assessment.
 Then, using OARS, the coach encouraged the student to identify relative strengths and weaknesses on the factors associated with success among AP/IB students (e.g., effective coping strategies, student engagement, aspects of one's home environment).
-After a target area was selected by the student, the coach moved to Stage 3 (Evoke), which allowed the student to voice their reasons for making a change in a specific area that they perceived was critical to their success.
-The MAP Meeting concluded with the creation of an action plan that summarized the steps the student planned to take to reach their short-term goal (Stage 4: Plan).
-At the end of the meeting, the coach made a copy of the action plan for the student and asked if they would like to meet again in a month as follow-up support towards progress on their goal.
+After a target area was selected by the student, the coach moved to Stage 3 (Evoke), which allowed the student to voice their reasons for making a change in a specific area that they perceived were critical to their success.
+The MAP meeting concluded with the creation of an action plan that summarized the steps the student planned to take to reach their short-term goal (Stage 4: Plan).
+At the end of the meeting, the coach made a copy of the action plan for the student and asked if they would like to meet again in a month as follow-up support toward progress on their goal.

 Reminder letter.
-Students who elected to participate in MAP Meeting Two (n = 42) received a 1-page letter from their coach approximately 1 month after MAP Meeting One, which included a summary of the goal, action steps, and solutions to self-identified barriers as discussed in Meeting One.
-The bottom portion of the letter posed questions for the student to reflect upon prior to the next meeting, such as: How am I doing in my AP/IB program in terms of grades, emotional well-being, and stress?
+Students who elected to participate in MAP Meeting 2 (n = 42) received a 1-page letter from their coach approximately 1 month after MAP Meeting 1, which included a summary of the goal, action steps, and solutions to self-identified barriers as discussed in Meeting 1.
+The bottom portion of the letter posed questions for the student to reflect on prior to the next meeting, such as How am I doing in my AP/IB program in terms of grades, emotional well-being, and stress?
 Why is academic and emotional success in AP/IB important to my future?
-How close am I to reaching my goal of \\\\?
+How close am I to reaching my goal of \\\?
 What are three good things that would happen if I reached my goal this week?
 What can I do to make use of my action plan this week more likely?
 Letters were sealed in an envelope and given to the students' AP/IB teacher who distributed them during the school day.